25 Uses For A Pocket Knife

 10. Gutting fish – While we’re on the topic of fishermen they’re constantly using their pocket knife to clean their catch.
 There’s really no other tool for the job.
 Once the catch is properly gutted and cleaned it’s time for the grill.
 You can even use your pocket knife to fillet smaller fish.

-11. Freeing an accident victim – There have been numerous documented cases where rescue workers and other first responders have arrived on the scene of an accident only to find someone trapped by their seat belt in a burning vehicle.
-In these cases the pocket knife can be the difference between life and death in no uncertain terms.
+11. Freeing an accident victim – There have been numerous documented cases where rescue workers and other first responders have arrived on the scene of an accident only to find someone trapped by their seat belt in a burning vehicle, although you’ll want to make sure you’ve run the blade over a knife sharpener before attempting to save someone.
+In these cases however, the pocket knife can be the difference between life and death in no uncertain terms.

 12. Opening a bottle – While it’s not on the same level of importance as freeing someone from a burning car wreck there are times when you’ll have a bottle that requires an opener but no opener is available.
 What to do?
 In those cases just reach for your handy pocket knife and work your way around the cap prying up the individual folds until the cap falls away.